All Episodes

 Same things when you break down other demographic.

-Uh the the la uh Hispanic, the Latino community is doing much better with jobs.
+The Hispanic, the Latino community is doing much better with jobs.

-The Asian community, the country as a whole is doing better.
+The Asian community, the country as a whole, is doing better.

 You have company after company wanting to bring their money back here.

-Has nothing to do with the Republicans.
+That's all Donald Trump alone has nothing to do with the Republicans.

 They have yet to do anything.